yetanotherco/aligned_layer/docs/operator_guides/1_operator_FAQ.md

 ### How can I check if the version I'm using is the latest one?

-You can check the latest version available on the [releases page](https://github.com/yetanotherco/aligned_layer/releases).
+You can check the latest version available on the [releases' page](https://github.com/yetanotherco/aligned_layer/releases).

 ### How do I check the operator version registered on the Aligned version tracking system?